Published Work

 COMMENTARIES & REPLIES

-Pennycook, G. (in press).
+Pennycook, G. (2023).
 Deliberation is (probably) triggered and sustained by multiple mechanisms.
 Behavioral and Brain Sciences.
-[Commentary on De Neys, 2022]
+[Commentary on De Neys, 2022] link

 Pennycook, G. & Rand, D. G. (2021).
 Lack of partisan bias in the identification of fake (versus real) news.
 Trends in Cognitive Sciences.
 [Commentary on Gawronski, 2021] link